christopherweinhardt/HitScoreVisualizer/README.md

 ## Useful links

+[HSV Preview by Isaiah Billingsley](https://hsv-preview.netlify.app/): A website that allows you to edit an HSV config file with a preview.

 [HSV Config Creator by MoreOwO](https://github.com/MoreOwO/HSV-Config-Creator/releases/latest): A program that helps you create configs for HSV.
-(May not always be up-to-date with the latest features.)
+(Out of date for some features.)

 ## Credits